 Backpacking Thailand: My overview!

-This page is my overview of backpacking Thailand, covering the country, some tips, general things to know, transport and accommodation options, general costs and my overall experience.
+This is my overview of budget backpacking Thailand covering: general costs, things to know, tips, transport, accommodation options and my overall experience of the country.

 What can I possibly say about Thailand that hasn’t been said a thousand times before?